| Home

 Probabilistic

-Analysis of Grounding near the Waterway of Rampal
+Analysis of Grounding near the Waterway of Rampal Power Plant in Bangladesh

-Power Plant in Bangladesh for Random Ship-speeds Rampal Power Plant is a coal-fired power station that is
+for Random Ship-speeds Rampal Power Plant is a

-being built near Sundarbans which is a UNSECO World Heritage Site and world s
+coal-fired power station that is being built near Sundarbans which is a

-will require as much as 4.72 million coal per year.
-Bulk carriers with the
+largest power-plant in the country, it will require as much as 4.72 million

-size of about 10000 DWT will be the prime mode of vessels transporting the
+coal per year.
+Bulk carriers with the size of about 10000 DWT will be the

-fuel.
-The number of vessels will be plying through is approximated to 600
+prime mode of vessels transporting the fuel.
+The number of vessels will be

-ships per year.
-Situated at an ecologically sensitive area, extra caution is
+ecologically sensitive area, extra caution is called for carrying fuel in

-called for carrying fuel in case of marine accidents.
-With this massive
+case of marine accidents.
+With this massive freight being operated en route,

-evaluated. |
+speed is evaluated. |

 Nayon Chandra Shill Md.
 Riasat Morshed